yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 Accepted orders can be updated with additional details (eg. container number, reference numbers from your system etc), assigned to a driver, and the delivery can be executed.
 Delivery status changes such as pick up completion, delivery completion or reporting of delivery failure can be done through TCMS APIs.
 Supplementary documents such as proof of pickup or proof of delivery can be uploaded through TCMS APIs and will be made available to the upstream partners.

-Upstream systems may also send down certain documents that are used for delivery, such as waybills, bills of lading, customs documents etc. When such a document is added by an upstream partner, you will receive a `document.created` event with the details to retrieve the document.
+Upstream systems may also send down certain documents that are used for delivery, such as consignment notes, bills of lading, customs documents etc. When such a document is added by an upstream partner, you will receive a `document.created` event with the details to retrieve the document.

 ```mermaid
 flowchart TD